 Richard Clark is a Ph.D.
 Candidate in the Department of Political Science at Columbia University.
 He specializes in International Relations and International Political Economy, and he has passed the comprehensive field exams in both International Relations and Comparative Politics.
-His dissertation project, "Friend or Foe?
-How Economic International Organizations Interact under Regime Complexity," examines the conditions under which IOs cooperate and compete with one another.
+His dissertation project, "Better Together?
+A Theory of IO Cooperation," examines the causes and consequences of cooperation among international organizations (IOs).
 His other research focuses on international trade, international finance, environmental politics, and public opinion research.
 He is also a student fellow at the Johns Hopkins SAIS Initiative for Sustainable Energy Policy (ISEP).